 We shall now examine the inner meaning of the symbolical station of the Father.

-Chapter Seven In the glory of the Father
+Seven In the glory of the Father

 The stations of both The Father and The Son are, as mentioned in the Scriptures, figurative.
 Jesus is not God because He is called the Son.
 Bahá’u’lláh is not God because He is called the Father.
 To express such a thought would be blasphemy, and contrary to all the teachings of the Bahá’í Faith.